emmanuel-marty/zultra/README.md

 The zultra library creates near-optimal compressed bitstreams with a ratio similar to zopfli (gaining around 4% on zlib), at approximately 25-50% of the speed of zlib compression level 9, on average.

 zultra is written in plain C. The maximum block size (used to optimize the output) can be tuned, for instance for on-device compression scenarios.
+The compressor fully supports streaming with an API very similar to zlib.

 Example benchmarks (using lzbench 1.7.3):